vjsantojaca/docker-octo-spork/README.md

 docker-compose up -d
 ```

-## Postgres

 ## Contributing
-Please read CONTRIBUTING.md for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

 ## License
 This project is licensed under the GNU GENERAL PUBLIC LICENSE Version 3 - see the [LICENSE](LICENSE) file for details